nshawn4675/nshawn4675.github.io/_posts/2020-10-26-Champagne-Tower.md

 layout: post
 title:  "[LeetCode October Challange] Day 26 - Champagne Tower"
 date:   2020-10-26 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Google]
+tags: [Medium, Dynamic Programming, Google, C++]
 ---
 We stack glasses in a pyramid, where the **first** row has <font color="red">1</font> glass, the **second** row has <font color="red">2</font> glasses, and so on until the 100-th row.
 Each glass holds one cup of champagne.